ssbarbee/pulse-eco-garmin-widget/README.md

-# Garmin Widget for Pulse.eco - Skopje Pollution Level
+# Garmin Widget for Pulse.eco - Pollution Level

 ## Introduction
-This project develops a Garmin Widget that integrates with the pulse.eco REST API to provide real-time pollution levels in Skopje.
+This project develops a Garmin Widget that integrates with the pulse.eco REST API to provide real-time pollution levels in Skopje, Strumica.
 Pulse.eco is a crowdsourcing platform for environmental data like air pollution, humidity, temperature, and noise.

 ## Features
-- Real-time pollution level data in Skopje.
+- Real-time pollution level data in Skopje, Strumica.
 - Data on air quality, temperature, and noise levels.
 - User-friendly visual representation on Garmin devices.